mlflow/mlflow/docs/source/python_api/mlflow.metrics.rst

         extra_metrics=[answer_similarity_metric],
     )

-Information about how an :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>` is calculated, such as the grading prompt used is available via the attribute :py:attr:`metric_details <mlflow.metrics.EvaluationMetric.metric_details>`.
+Information about how an :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>` is calculated, such as the grading prompt used is available via the ``metric_details`` property.

 .. code-block:: python